truvhq/quickstart/golang/README.md

+# Go Quickstart

-# Introduction
+## Introduction

 Let's get you started with Citadel by walking through this Go Quickstart app.
-You'll need a set of API keys which you can get by signing up at https://dashboard.citadelid.com
+You'll need a set of API keys which you can get by signing up at [https://dashboard.citadelid.com](https://dashboard.citadelid.com)

 You'll have two different API keys used by the back end, `Client ID` and `Access key`.

-# Set up the Go Quickstart
+## Set up the Go Quickstart

 Once you have your API keys, it's time to run the Citadel Go Quickstart app locally.
 *Requirements*: The latest version of `golang`